How to Clean a Dishwasher

 Step 1: Clean the Exterior

-Step 2: Clear the Filter
+Step 2: Clear the Filter and Spray Arm

-Once a week or so, pull out the bottom rack and remove the filter system, which usually consists of several interlocking parts.
-Thereās often a center cylinder that unscrews, allowing you to lift out the system and take it apart.
-Clean the parts individually at the sink, using a sponge or the spray on your faucet; our testers also keep a small brush handy to dislodge coffee grounds and other grainy soil that can clog the mesh filter material.
+Once every couple of months, pull out the dishwasher’s bottom rack and remove the filter system.
+It usually consists of several interlocking parts; there’s often a center cylinder that unscrews, allowing you to lift out the filter and take it apart.
+Rinse and clean the parts individually at the sink, using a sponge or the spray on your faucet.
+Our testers also keep a small brush handy to dislodge small food scraps and grime that can clog the mesh filter material.

 This is also a good time to check the spray arm for trapped food scraps.
 It usually lifts off its base with a gentle tug.
 Rinse the arm under the faucet, inspecting for clogged holes, which can be cleared with a toothpick or wooden skewer.
-Some spray arms have an additional hole on their underside thatās meant to shoot water into the filter, keeping it clean.
+Some spray arms have an additional hole on their underside that’s meant to shoot water into the filter, keeping it clean.
 Check it for clogs before reinstalling the spray arm and filter system.

 Step 3: Sanitize and Deodorize

-Over time, discolorations and odors can build up throughout a dishwasherās interior.
+Over time, discoloration and odors can build up throughout a dishwasher’s interior.
 Use a citric-acid-based dishwasher cleaner, such as Affresh or Finish, to remove the deposits monthly.
+Follow the manufacturer’s instructions for using your dishwasher cleaner (not to be confused with standard dishwasher detergents).
+Typically, you put the cleaner into the detergent dispenser and run a normal wash cycle (with the machine empty) to give your dishwasher a good cleaning.